Call for essays: Technology, power and emancipation

 How do we recover the emancipatory potential of technological change and bring it back under popular democratic control?
 TNI is issuing a call for contributions for our Future Lab essay series.

 In early 2020, TNI launched a new series on Digital Futures with this essay by Anita Gurumurthy and Nandini Chami at IT for Change, who are also now collaborating partners.
 We are open to receiving submissions from anyone interesting in writing in response to the call below.
-The initial deadline closed on 13 March but we are still open to receiving pitches until July 2020.
 A selection of the essays will also be published on ROAR magazine.

 Call for essays